intake/intake/docs/source/glossary.rst

         and often the code is a simpler layer over existing functionality in a third-party package.

     GUI
-        Intake comes with a graphical user interface for finding and selecting data-sets, based on jupyter-widgets.
+        Intake comes with a graphical user interface for finding and selecting data-sets, based on jupyter-widgets;
+        see :doc:`gui`.

     IT
         many organisations will have a dedicated IT team.
 As a generalisation, such a team may have